 Directory Information Block – To be used to prohibit your directory information being provided to others.
 Please review FERPA(should link to the new FERPA information pages) before making your decision.
 Only your signature is required.

-Transcript (pdf) – To be used when you need an official transcript of your record sent somewhere.
-You must request this in writing.
-Transcripts for scholarships and your very first copy are complementary; there is a fee with all other requests.
+Transcript – To be used when you need an official transcript of your record sent somewhere.
+Transcript requests are processed through National Student Clearinghouse.
 Your financial status must be clear in both the Business Office and the Financial Aid Office before your transcript will be released.

 Online Degree Verifications

 The National Student Clearinghouse is now our authorized agent for providing degree and enrollment verifications.